-Our Participants are financial institutions that have joined one or more of our four payment clearing systems in order to leverage our clearing system infrastructure to efficiently and safely exchange payments directly with other Participants.
+Our Participants are financial institutions that have joined one or more of our four payment clearing systems so they can exchange payments directly with other Participants efficiently and securely.

-Our Members are payments ecosystem organisations that have joined our membership programme and want to be actively involved in the ongoing development and strategic direction of our payments system.
-We offer three levels of membership to cater for the different types of ecosystem organisations.
+Our Members are organisations from the payments ecosystem that have joined our membership programme to be actively involved in the ongoing development and strategic direction of New Zealand's payments system.
+We offer three levels of membership to interested organisations.

 Payments NZ is a limited liability company.

 For more information about the establishment of Payments NZ, a history of payments regulation in New Zealand and how other payments regimes around the world are structured, please read our paper on the Evolution of payments regulation in New Zealand.

 1. The development and management of the rules and standards that govern four of New Zealand’s core payment clearing systems:

 - Bulk Electronic Clearing System (BECS),

 - Consumer Electronic Clearing System (CECS),